digitaldrummerj/digitaldrummerj.me/content/posts/2022/032622-ef-core-add-audit-columns.md

 * For adding a new record, it sets both the created and last updated fields.
 * For update and delete, it only sets the last updated fields.

-1. Replace the code that is in the EntityFramework\Extensions\ChangeTrackerExtension.cs with the following code.
-Note that the timestamps are UTC.
+1. Replace the code in ChangeTrackerExtension.cs with the following code

     ```csharp
     using EntityFrameworkExample.Authentication;